 Data collections that may include personal data include e-mail- and text messages, log files, voice mail and other audio recordings, and written and digital notes.
 They may contain many types of personal information, including names; e- mail-, ip-, postal- and visiting addresses, phone and fax numbers, bank account numbers and everything else that has been part of our research, work and communications.

+2. Company book keeping — We collect and store data on clients and suppliers to send and/or pay invoices and to maintain sound book keeping, banking and fiscal records.
 This data may include names, (e-mail) addresses, phone numbers, BTW/VAT numbers, trade register numbers, and bank account numbers.

 Poll participants, after being explained whether and how their responses will be shared, are typically asked to visit one or more web pages and submit answers to questions.
 That web page will register their visit using cookies and other technologies (see: 3.
-Online visitor statistics’).
+Web visitor statistics’).

 5. Press release distribution — As part of our services to clients, we may occasionally collect names, e-mail addresses, phone numbers, names of media outlets and/or professional interests of reporters and editors and add them to digital databases.